chajen/huy_nguyen_lam/README.md

 Nguyen Lam Huy applies for Backend Developer (NodeJS)

-I have add readme.md for each problem, please have a look
+I have add readme.md for each problem, please have a look src folder